qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Layer rendering
 ...............

-* :guilabel:`Layer transparency` |slider|: You can make the underlying layer in the map canvas visible with this tool.
+* `Layer transparency` |slider|: You can make the underlying layer in the map canvas visible with this tool.
 Use the slider to adapt the visibility of your vector layer to your needs.
   You can also make a precise definition of the percentage of visibility in the the menu beside the slider.

 .. _blend_modes:

-* :guilabel:`Layer blending mode` and :guilabel:`Feature blending mode`: You can achieve special rendering effects with these tools that you may previously only know from graphics programs.
+* `Layer blending mode` and `Feature blending mode`: You can achieve special rendering effects with these tools that you may previously only know from graphics programs.
 The pixels of your overlaying and underlaying layers are mixed through the settings described below.